 In June 2015, the Government Accounting Standards Board issued GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
 This Statement applies to government employers who provided OPEB plans to their employees and basically parallels GASB Statement 68 and replaces GASB Statement 45.
 The Statement is effective for periods beginning after June 15, 2017.
-The Authority is currently reviewing what effect, if any, this Statement might have on future financial statements.
+The Authority does not believe this Statement will have any effect on future financial statements.

 In June 2015, the Government Accounting Standards Board issued GASB Statement No. 76, The Hierarchy of Generally Accepted Accounting Principles for State and Local Governments, which reduces the GAAP hierarchy to two categories of authoritative GAAP from the four categories under GASB Statement No. 55, The Hierarchy of Generally Accepted Accounting Principles for State and Local Governments.
 The first category of authoritative GAAP consists of GASB Statements of Governmental Accounting Standards.
 The second category comprises GASB Technical Bulletins and Implementation Guides, as well as guidance from the American Institute of Certified Public Accountants that is cleared by the GASB.
-This Statement is effective for periods beginning after June 15, 2015.
-The Authority is currently reviewing what effect, if any, this Statement might have on future financial statements.
+The Authority does not believe this Statement will have any effect on future financial statements.